Contributing Gear Writer

 Fill the cooler up completely: Air is the enemy of cold.
 You want as little of it in the cooler as possible.
 So make sure you get the cooler as full as possible and the ice will melt much more slowly as a result.
 That’s important to factor in when purchasing a cooler — don’t get one much larger than your typical needs (otherwise you’ll struggle to keep it cool).

-Don’t drain the water: As stated earlier, water actually helps keep everything colder, longer.
+Don’t drain the water: As stated earlier, water actually helps keep everything colder, and longer.
 So resist the temptation to drain the water out.
-If you have things that get soggy, use a cooler with a basket that can help keep food elevated and out of water’s way.
-But draining the water is not advised if you are looking to keep the cool for days.
+If you have things that get soggy, use a cooler with a basket that can help keep food elevated and out of the water’s way.
+However, draining the water is not advised if you are looking to keep it cool for days.
 It’s a bit counterintuitive, but trust us, it works.
 Try it for yourself and you’ll notice a huge difference.

 Use separate coolers for food and drinks: If you have the space and budget, it’s a great idea to have two coolers: one for keeping your perishables cold, and another for grabbing drinks often.
 That way you are keeping the food cooler nice and airtight for as long as possible.